bplmaps/cartinal/guides/critical-intro-to-data/session-1/part-6.md

 * One example of changing feature data is rising sea levels.
 Data that describes the coastline has to be updated frequently, and old files might be inaccurate.

  ![Reference Link](https://i.imgur.com/mxDglHY.jpg)
-*Flood Progression Map: 2070 and Beyond*
+**Flood Progression Map: 2070 and Beyond, Leventhal Map and Education Center**

 <hideable Title = "More on changing spaces">